sundeepbassi/The-Wellbeing-Retreat/README.md

 **The Statement**

 Initially my plan was to have a statement on the landing page but then I decided that keeping the site simple added to its effectiveness.
-The main image of Lord Buddha the main title and the navigation menu indicated that this was a place to learn yoga and meditation.
+The main image of Lord Buddha, the main title and the navigation menu indicated that this was a place to learn about the self-improvement techniques yoga and meditation.

  **The Images on the Landing Page**